- 5-Minute Article

 |Annuity Type||Your Initial Premium||The annuity|

 Take this hypothetical example.
 Cynthia is 65 years old and about to enter retirement.
 After talking with her financial professional, she has decided to use $100,000 of her retirement savings to buy a single premium immediate annuity – an annuity purchased with a single payment that begins paying income immediately.
-Based on her purchase payment of $100,000 and current rates, Cynthia will receive $485.06 of guaranteed income each month for the rest of her life, regardless of how long she lives or market volatility.2
+Based on her purchase payment of $100,000 and current rates, Cynthia will receive $551.94 of guaranteed income each month for the rest of her life, regardless of market volatility or how long she lives.4

-Another key consideration for whether an annuity fits in your individual plan is what kind of access you’ll need for your money.
-If your retirement plan has liquid assets that can be immediately accessed in full, annuities may be a good complement.
+Another key consideration for whether an annuity fits in your individual plan is what kind of access you’ll need to your money.
+If your retirement savings include liquid assets that can be immediately accessed in full, annuities may be a good complement.
 But they might not be a fit for someone without other sources of liquidity in their portfolio; most annuities are designed to be long-term, non-liquid products.

 The ability to withdraw income varies by the type of annuity you select.
 Some types of annuities allow portions of the account value to be withdrawn for income needs, but you typically can’t withdraw the full account value without paying a withdrawal charge.